Skip to main content

 • Courses taken as Pass/Fail will not transfer.

-If you receive financial aid or scholarships at Hunter, it is your responsibility to speak with a Financial Aid advisor or your scholarship provider to discuss how your study abroad may affect your financial aid or scholarships.
+If you receive financial aid or scholarships at Hunter, it is your responsibility to speak with a Financial Aid advisor or your scholarship provider to discuss how financial aid may be applicable to your study abroad tuition or costs.

-Before the starting date of the program, you will be financially responsible for any non-recoverable costs associated with the program fee at the time of withdrawal.
+• Before the start date of the program, you will be financially responsible for any non-recoverable costs associated with the program fee at the time of withdrawal.
 Non-recoverable costs are financial commitments (such as housing deposits, field trip pre-payments, etc.) made on your behalf.
 These costs vary by program and typically increase closer to the departure date.

-If you receive financial aid and/or scholarships, it is your responsibility to speak with a financial aid advisor and/or your scholarship provider to discuss how withdrawing from your study abroad program may affect your financial aid/scholarships.
+• If you receive financial aid and/or scholarships, it is your responsibility to speak with a financial aid advisor and/or your scholarship provider to discuss how withdrawing from your study abroad program may affect your financial aid/scholarships.

 Application Process by Program

-No matter what program you intend to apply to, you are are required to submit a general application to study abroad.
+No matter what program you intend to apply to, you are required to submit a general application to study abroad.
 This allows our team to ensure that you are fully approved and prepared to take the appropriate next steps in the study abroad application process.

 Specific Program Requirements